 1. Find your own spot to see Old Faithful.

 Everywhere in Yellowstone, you’ll see thermals pools, most of which you wouldn’t dare swim in.
 They’d boil you alive.
-When you get to the Mammoth area, you’ll see the best of them.
+When you get to the Mammoth area of Yellowstone National Park, you’ll see the best of the thermal pools.
 You’ll also see hundreds of signs all over the park telling you not to go into them or throw anything into them.
-But there’s a secret pool you can swim in just 10 minutes from Mammoth.
+But there’s a secret thermal pool you can swim in just 10 minutes from Mammoth.

 The Bison range around Lamar Valley, but near Mud Volcano, you’ll find a treat.
 Remember, don’t pet the fuzzy cows!!!!
 After you’ve parked and visited the pools at Mud Volcano, don’t get back in your car.
 Instead, walk across the street.
 You’ll see fantastic picturesque views of the Yellowstone River.
 If you’re in luck, across the river you’ll also see Bison.
 If you’re even more lucky, you’ll see the Bison enjoying the steam from the two geysers.
 Again, it’s unusual to not want to follow what everyone else is doing, but if you want to get unique experiences at Yellowstone, you have to do things just a bit differently than everyone else.

 Avoid the Crowds, Enjoy Yellowstone